Article

 More information...

-Guidebook to the Lea Valley Walk, a 50-mile path from Luton to the Thames.
-The walk traces the River Lea from Leagrave, near Luton to East India Dock opposite Greenwich where it joins the Thames Path.
-Features an alternative finish at Limehouse and an optional tour of the Olympic Park.
-Split into 9 stages, the walk is suitable for all abilities.
+Guidebook to the Lea Valley Walk, a 50-mile route from Bedfordshire to the Thames.
+Described across five stages, the Walk traces the River Lea from Leagrave (near Luton) to East India Dock opposite Greenwich where it joins the Thames Path.
+Features an alternative finish at Limehouse Basin plus an optional 4-mile tour of the Olympic Park.

 Publishing 15 October 2025